chopstyix/OC-Blender-Helper-Addon/README.md

 * Make sure the Octane render is enabled, otherwise the menu will not show up
 * It works in either object mode or edit mode, but provides different functions

+## WIP

+* Toggle clay mode rendering
+* Popup dialog for users to change some settings when adding materials
+  * e.g. RGB color and emission power of the lights
+* Menu to create octane-related objects
+  * e.g. Directional light, backdrops